learn only 3 things about them ...

 by cilia (minute hairs) on tracks into the sea star.
 Thus the prey

 is partially digested in its own shell!
-The Shape of Life page on

 The Crown-of-Thorns sea star (Acanthaster planci) pushes its